mui/material-ui/docs/src/pages/components/typography/typography-es.md

 ## General

 The *Roboto* font will **not** be automatically loaded by Material-UI.
-El desarrollador es responsable de cargar todas las fuentes utilizadas en su aplicación.
+You are responsible for loading any fonts used in your application.
 Roboto tiene algunas maneras fáciles de empezar.
 For more advanced configuration, check out [the theme customization section](/customization/typography/).

 ## Roboto Font CDN